|

 for its return and new engine be due to a failure of

-form is marked “427 Modification.
+form is scribed “427 Modification.
 Sold to above

 shows the base price: $3,975.24; modifications